Veterinary Technician Bachelor's Degree Programs

 Associate's degree programs in veterinary technology typically require two years of full-time study to complete.
 Both online and on-campus programs require hands-on externships for graduation.
 Associate's degree programs help you develop entry-level skills in veterinary technology through classes in animal anatomy and physiology, animal health management, anesthesia, animal diseases, pharmacy procedures and veterinary office procedures.
 This degree program prepares you to become a veterinary technician.

 What Does a Bachelor's Degree Program in Veterinary Technology Consist Of?

 Bachelor's degree programs in veterinary technology generally require four years of full-time study to complete.
 In addition to what you might learn in a 2-year veterinary technology program, you might also study surgical assisting, laboratory procedures, radiology, dentistry, parasitology, hematology, animal nutrition and emergency animal care.
 You'll also learn to record patient information, calculate dosages and dispense medications.
 Clinical externships working with live animals and performing laboratory procedures are required for most programs.
 This degree program prepares you to work as a veterinary technologist.

 What Can I Do with My Degree?

-According to the U.S. Bureau of Labor Statistics (BLS), career opportunities for veterinary technicians and veterinary technologists are expected to increase by 36% from 2008-2018, primarily due to increasing numbers of pet owners willing to pay for advanced veterinary services (www.bls.gov).
-This is much faster than the average employment growth for all jobs.
-The annual mean salary for veterinary technicians and technologists combined was $30,580 as of 2009, also per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), career opportunities for veterinary technicians and veterinary technologists are expected to increase by 19% from 2014 to 2024, primarily due to increasing numbers of pet owners willing to pay for advanced veterinary services.
+This is faster than the average employment growth for all jobs.
+The annual median salary for veterinary technicians and technologists combined was $31,800 as of 2015, also per the BLS.